Drones sound creepy

 Having said that, the Government agencies are making efforts to integrate commercial drone usage while enhancing economy.
 We should expect drones to get mainstream in the near future.

 The drone technology is likely to get better and better as hobbyist drones are becoming sophisticated with every passing day.
-The drones are replacing a growing number of manned aircrafts and they are definitely here to stay.
-Since a few years, the technology employed in military grade drones is being utilized in the consumer drones.
+What do you think that how drones work as a replacement for aircraft?
+Drones are replacing a growing number of manned aircraft and they are definitely here to stay.
+For a few years, the technology employed in military-grade drones is being utilized in consumer drones.
 The previous few years have seen huge amounts of investment in the drone industry and we should expect to see bigger things to come.

 - Allain, Rhett.
 “Modeling the Thrust from a Quadcopter.”
 Wired.
 May 19, 2014.
 (May 15, 2015) http://www.wired.com/2014/05/modeling-the-thrust-from-a-quadcopter/